 A media asset management workflow isn’t much different from a digital asset management workflow.
 But you might use different software for them: a MAM or a DAM respectively.

-A DAM system is more general-purpose.
+A DAM system is more general-purpose, serving as the source of truth for usable, approved assets.
 Think of it as a smart replacement to Google Drive or Dropbox for organizations with diverse file needs: government organizations, architectural bureaus, real estate companies, and not-for-profits.
-DAMs are well-suited for handling images, documents, presentations and more.
+DAMs are well-suited for handling images, videos, documents, presentations and more.

 However, there’s also software like Daminion: designed to be successfully used in both MAM and DAM situations.